×

 The Silicon Man Expands His Kingdom

 Srouji, who recently served as Senior Vice President of Hardware Technologies, is now preparing to take the reins of the hardware engineering division previously managed by John Ternus, Apple’s incoming CEO.
-More importantly, Srouji will not be abandoning his previous role; he will retain management of the existing technologies organization, placing hardware engineering and silicon development under the command of a single executive for the first time in the company’s recent history.
+More importantly, Srouji will not be abandoning his previous role; rather, he will retain management of the existing technologies organization, placing hardware engineering and silicon development under the command of a single executive for the first time in the company’s recent history.

 Tim Cook, the current CEO, praised Srouji in a press release, stating: “Johny is one of the most talented people I have had the privilege to work with.
 He has played a unique role in leading Apple’s silicon strategy, and his impact has not only been within the company but has extended to the entire industry.
 We are very fortunate to have him as Apple’s Chief Hardware Officer.”
 Tim Cook’s words are not mere flattery, but an explicit acknowledgment that Apple’s golden age owes much to this man’s genius.